 Some fellows co-taught an MIT undergraduate course and/or mentored undergraduate students through the famous MIT UROP (Undergraduate Research Opportunity) program.
 For example, Dr. Malak Al Nory was a mentor to students for the 2.009 Product Engineering course with Prof. David Wallace which is a capstone course in innovation and entrepreneurship.
 Prof. Wallace has also made two trips to Effat University to conduct teaching workshops with their faculty.
 Dr. Asmaa El Sharif co-taught the 2.674 “Hands on Micro/Nano Engineering” lab section for two semesters and is working towards creating a similar course at University of Dammam.

-As our outreach within the Kingdom continues to gain momentum our list of universities and companies who have sent fellows to MIT continues to grow.
-Universities who have sent their faculty so far include: Effat University (KFUPM Fellow), Umm Al-Qura University (KFUPM Fellow), King Saud University, King Abdulaziz University, Imam University, University of Dammam, and Princess Noura University.
-We have also hosted fellows from AREVA Company and from Saudi Aramco’s Research and Development team.
+As our outreach within the Kingdom continues to gain momentum our list of institutions who have sent fellows to MIT continues to grow.
+Universities who have sent their faculty so far include: Al-Imam Muhammad Ibn Saud Islamic University, Effat University (KFUPM Fellow), Imam University, King Abdulaziz University, King Saud University, Prince Sultan University, Princess Noura University, Taibah University, University of Dammam, The University of Hafr Al-Batin, and Umm Al-Qura University (KFUPM Fellow).
+We have also hosted fellows from AREVA Company, Saudi Aramco’s Research and Development team, the Ministry of Health National Lab, King Abdylaziz Petroleum Studies and Resarch Center, and from King Fahad Medical City (KFMC).

 Our fellows return to their institutions with new skills and plans to implement various new programs and initiatives at their home universities upon return: development of new graduate and undergraduate courses using MIT's hands-on teaching approach; establishment of advanced research facilities; and creation of training programs to empower young Saudi women in engineering.
 Ample opportunities exist to network with world leaders in research and industry for the possibility of future collaborations for the fellows and their home universities.
 Fellows are also able to join the MIT “Infinite Connection” network of MIT alumni for lifelong connections.